 It contains both animal waste and straw (or sometimes sawdust).
 In addition

 to all of those valuable, naturally sourced chemicals and nutrients,

 well-decomposed manure adds valuable compost that holds moisture and promotes

 Tip: When dealing with manure, make sure that is it well-decomposed.

 Work it into the garden in the fall.
-And, never use fresh manures in the
+Never use fresh manures in the spring,

 We emphasize well-decomposed (or well rotted).
 Fresh manure is very "hot"